rumhamryan/Billiards-Shot-Clock/README.md

 # Billiards Shot Clock

-A high-performance, responsive shot clock for billiards (pool) designed for the Raspberry Pi Pico.
-This project features multiple game profiles (APA, WNT, BCA), a non-blocking asynchronous UI, and a modular architecture.
+A high-performance, responsive shot clock for billiards (pool) designed for the Raspberry Pi Pico 2.
+This project features multiple game profiles (APA, WNT, BCA), a non-blocking asynchronous UI, and a modular event-driven architecture.

 ## Hardware Requirements